tommy-russoniello/docs/js-guide.md

 *   Always handle errors.
 *   Never use try/catch unless it's for a native API call or an unmodifiable
     library.
-*   If your method needs to return more than one type for the error return the
+*   If your method needs to return more than one type for the error, return the
     values as an array where the first value is always an error or null and the
     rest are the possible results.
 Use destructuring expansion to pull values.